MetaBbridge/MetaBridge/README.md

 ### Why Starknet?
 Starknet's zk-proof technology offers unparalleled scalability, security, and decentralization, making it the ideal blockchain for MetaBridge’s vision.
 Its efficient handling of complex computations ensures the seamless implementation of milestone-based funding and tokenized equity.
 Furthermore, Starknet’s robust developer ecosystem provides the tools necessary for rapid iteration and future expansion.

+## Getting Started

+Follow these steps to start using **Metabridge**:
+1. Connect your wallet (Argent, Braavos, etc.) to the Metabridge platform.
+2. Select what you're coming into the platform to do (Investor or as an Entrepreneur).
+2. Register either as an Entrepreneur or as an Investor.
+3. If you're an Entrepreneur, create order for funding while providing key requirements such as business documents, financial statements and legal documents.
+4. Once done and submitted, it will be under pending for Admin to verify.
+5. Once, Admin verifies order is listed and everyone can see it.
+6. If, you're an Investor, you can see a list of orders created and you can click to vie details about the project.
+6. if interested in it and ready to forge ahead, you show an interest, you input the amount you're willig to invest and click on the button to get into a waiting room, where you can verify doubts by having conversation with the project team.
+7. If satisfied, you commit the funds, if otherwise you reject.

 ### Success Metrics
 MetaBridge will measure its success based on: